 NOTE: The patient who requires a load and go approach can be adequately immobilized by careful packaging on the long spine board.
 Do additional splinting en route to the hospital as time and the patient's condition permit.

 DROWNING AND NEAR DROWNING

-- Consider spinal immobilization.
+- Consider spinal restriction.

 - Consider possibility of hypothermia.

+- Establish vascular access.

 - Evaluate neurological status.

 - Near drowning patients should be transported to a Trauma Center.

 HYPOTHERMIA